Mrs K. Hanson – Headteacher

 My main hobby is dancing.
-I do world fusion dancing, salsa, Zumba and ballroom.
+I dance at least 4 hours a week including Zumba and ballroom and run regular dance clubs in school.
 I love to go to the theatre and particularly enjoy musicals.
 I have seen many, many musicals in the West End including Les Miserable five times!
 I also enjoy the cinema and again love musical films and I’m a massive Star Wars and James Bond fan.
 Sport wise I love snooker and F1.
-I’m also a keen bird watcher and enjoy many walks and nature reserves with my trusty binoculars.
+I’m also a keen bird watcher and member of the RSPB and enjoy many walks and nature reserves with my trusty binoculars.

 Mr D. Hindhaugh – Assistant Head and Year 4 Teacher